 We could spend all day talking about the elopement location possibilities in Colorado, and we still wouldn’t be able to cover them all!

 While these can be popular elopement locations, some of my couples would rather elope in a more intimate, lesser-traveled location.
 If you’re more into locations off the beaten path, I hear you!
-At the end of this post, I give some info about my location services!
-This is where I help you find an intimate location for your elopement that you won’t find in the popular magazines or blogs 🙂
+If you’re looking to elope somewhere more private, it's likely not going to be on this list 😉

-Now, let’s review some of the best places to elope in Colorado.
+Now, let’s review a few of the best places to elope in Colorado!